fredistata470-ctrl/mine/README.md

-# 2D Football Match Engine Prototype
+# 2D Football Match Engine Prototype.

 A Phaser 3 browser prototype that simulates a full AI-vs-AI 7v7 football match over 3 minutes with: